 Conduct a gap analysis and mapping of where new greening is needed and opportunities for existing green spaces to be upgraded to respond to local needs.

-To carry out this action, we work with the Protocolized Map 12 of the POT - Projected public space for recreation and meeting.
+To carry out this action, the city worked on the Protocolized Map 12 of the POT - Projected public space for recreation and meeting.
 There are some projects that are currently being developed associated with the generation of green areas: